smikodanic/regoch-websocket/README.md

 - chat,  rooms
 - PING & PONG
 - small file size
-- very fast and reliable data transfer
+- very fast and reliable data transfer (use it directly in the "for" loop)
 - **no npm dependencies**
 - powerful API
 - easy RxJS integration